-"Part of the attraction of the L.R. is, I think, due to the glimpses of a large history in the background: an attraction like that of viewing far off an unvisited island, or seeing the towers of a distant city gleaming in a sunlit mist.
+"Part of the attraction of [The Lord of the Rings] is, I think, due to the glimpses of a large history in the background: an attraction like that of viewing far off an unvisited island, or seeing the towers of a distant city gleaming in a sunlit mist.
 To go there is to destroy the magic, unless new unattainable vistas are again revealed."One way of building background is to have the characters refer to things without explaining exactly what those things are.
 The slight confusion caused is balanced by the sense given of a larger world, outside the plot.
 If a story is extended to a long enough series (especially when there's a high turnover of writers), most of these cryptic references are explained and/or used as Canon Fodder, but often one or two will never appear in story.
 What such references really mean is a favorite subject for fan-clubs.
 The rise of the web has reduced the incidence of such things (creators get asked), though not totally eliminated them.
 Compare to the closely-related Noodle Incident, Canon Fodder, Narrative Filigree, What Happened to the Mouse? and Mysterious Past.
 Unknown Character, Great Offscreen War and Cataclysm Backstory are commonly played as sub-tropes of this, as is Famous, Famous, Fictional.
 See Hufflepuff House for organizations with this treatment more referred to than seen.
 If the reference in question is actually explained later on, it becomes Foreshadowing, Chekhov's Gun, or Brick Joke.
 If not, it becomes a Noodle Incident.
 Interestingly, if you start following a Long Runner series from the middle (rather than from the start), every Continuity Nod in it effectively becomes a Cryptic Background Reference for you, so it's all just a matter of perspective, really.

 open/close all folders